mkudruss/draprun/README.rst

  draprun - Draw, Program, and Run
 ==================================

-:Author: Manuel Kudruss
-:Contact: manuel.kudruss@gmail.com

 Purpose
 =======

-The purpose of this tool is to allow its use to
+The purpose of this tool is to allow its user to

  - Draw simple graphs, whose elements can be tagged and linked to other data
  - Program scripts around the graph
  - Run these scripts to perform various activities